Changes coming 1 July 2025

 Orlando has a bottle shop where his customers can sit and buy a glass of wine that they can pair with food from a limited menu.
 They can then buy bottles of wine to take away.

-Orlando applied to Access Canberra for a general licence that allows him to sell liquor for consumption on the premises in open containers and sell packaged liquor (in closed containers) for consumption off the premises.
+Orlando applied to Access Canberra for a general licence that allows him to sell liquor that customers can drink on the premises in open containers and sell packaged liquor (in closed containers) to drink off the premises.

 Caterers licence

-A caterers licences authorises you to sell liquor while you’re catering.
+A caterers licence authorises you to sell liquor while you’re catering.
 You can sell liquor:

 • where the main activity at the premises is serving food for eating on site.